ljurca/lift-simulation/README.md

 # Lifts Class
 Elevator simulator written in java using a Doubly Linked List or Array List.
 The characteristics of this program can be manipulated by using a Properties File.
 The program can also accept a second argument, "verbose", which outputs extended information regarding the simulation.

+This program could have utilized queues, such as an up queue and a down queue on each floor.
+This might improve the performance of the program, but it would not affect the travel time of the passenger.

  # Main()

  The main function manages the properties of the simulation.
 If there is a properties file present, the key variables are changed.